-- All statements of safety are only applied when the board is used in its intended purpose. - You are legally responsible for any injury to anybody resulting from the use of or assembly of the driver board or their finished products. - You Accept this driver board as a COMPONENT for integration in a system of YOUR OWN design and will be legally responsible from any and all LIABILITIES.
+- All statements of safety are only applied when the board is used in its intended purpose. - You are legally responsible for any injury to anybody resulting from the use of or assembly of the safety interface module or their finished products. - You Accept this safety interface module board as a COMPONENT for integration in a system of YOUR OWN design and will be legally responsible from any and all LIABILITIES.